FiloSottile/mostly-harmless/source/_posts/2014-03-26-why-go-is-elegant-and-makes-my-code-elegant.markdown

 However flexible array pointers are still there, on disguise: they are called **slices**, actually just a struct of a pointer, a own length and a length of the underlying allocated memory (*capacity*).
 The built-in length means that APIs don't need to explicitly pass it around and built-in capacity means no more silent overflows and segfaults.
 A bunch of built-ins come bundled to seamlessly handle length, capacity, copying and reallocation.

 It's how C arrays should have always worked if performance wasn't prioritized over simplicity, security... everything, actually.

+### It made the Heartbleed checker possible

+A new one: thanks to the crypto/tls library I wrote [the Heartbleed checker](http://filippo.io/Heartbleed/) in one hour, plus a couple for the web side (but I'm just a bad web developer).

+Then rewriting the backed entirely in Go allowed me to scale to 12,000 requests a minute over 40 machines, each of them requiring me to open a HTTPS connection and potentially wait some seconds.

 ---